shishirlearnz/shishirlearnz/README.md

 - 👋 Hi, I’m @shishirlearnz
-- 👀 I’m interested in Coding and Music
+- 👀 I’m interested in Coding, Music, and Fitness.
-- 🌱 I’m currently learning Network security and Modern C++
+- 🌱 I’m currently learning Network security and Modern C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...